aviadnoama/pwnable.kr-writeups/lotto/writeup.md

 - I ran the the program without gdb, and after a few tries I made it :)

-FLAG: sorry mom...
+# sorry mom...
 I FORGOT to check duplicate numbers... :(
+# pwned.